FischerJo/FAME/README.md

 | MAXPDIST | Maximum distance between a read pair in paired end mode.
 Measured from end to first read to beginning of second read.| 400 | 42 |
 | CHROMNUM | Number of chromosomes of reference organism. | 24 | 45 |

-Here is a list of important internal parameters, we strongly recommend to NOT change them:
+Here is a list of important internal parameters, we strongly recommend *NOT* to change them:

 | Parameter     | Definition       | Recommended value  | Location (line number) |
 | ------------- |-------------| -----:| :----: |